Aerial imagery from the National Agricultural Imagery Program (NAIP).

 - Quadrangle: USGS quadrangle identifier, specifying a 7.5 minute x 7.5 minute area.

 Small thumbnails are also available for each image; substitute “.tif” with “.200.jpg” to retrieve the thumbnail.
-For example:
+For example, a thumbnail rendering of the image used in the naming convention example above is available at:

 A complete Python example of accessing and plotting a NAIP image is available in the notebook provided under “data access”.